Prototype-0-0-1/Project-M.Y.S.T.E.R.I.O./Module0-Anti-CatPhish/README.md

                     ##  The static data might give an apprroximate if the person is the same person or a cat phished acccount

 ## 3 -> Bad Cop way :
-            #   A chatbot to social engineer the user's location and also find more static data
+            #   A chatbot to social engineer the attacker who catphished the account and also find more static data.
+Then cross-verification of the data with the real user

 --- Readme For CatPhish Module End ---